Barbados Sugar Cane Industry

-The plantations were, in the main, owned in Britain and operated by slave labour.
-They grew sugar cane, ground it on site, extracted the juice, processed it and shipped the raw sugar to Britain to be refined into various products.
+The plantations were, in the main, owned in Britain and operated by slave labor.
+They grew sugar cane, ground it on-site, extracted the juice, processed it, and shipped the raw sugar to Britain to be refined into various products.

-Although the cost of production has exceeded the selling price on the world market, Barbados has maintained the industry for its foreign exchange value.
+Although the production cost has exceeded the selling price on the world market, Barbados has maintained the industry for its foreign exchange value.

-Over the last four decades, the island found help in several agreements and arrangements with Britain and the now European Union (EU), which accepted Barbados sugar at preferential prices.
+Over the last four decades, the island found help in several agreements and arrangements with Britain and the new European Union (EU), which accepted Barbados’ sugar at preferential prices.

-The economic challenges however led to the number of factories being shrunk, from as many as 10, to 2.
-Today only Andrews Sugar Factory in St. Joseph and Portvale in St. James produce sugar.
+However, the economic challenges led to the number of factories being shrunk, from as many as 10 to 2.
+Today only Andrews Sugar Factory in St. Joseph and Portvale in St. James produces sugar.

-To improve efficiency and maintain production costs the Barbados industry has also moved from being labour intensive to full mechanization.
+To improve efficiency and maintain production costs, the Barbados industry has also moved from labor-intensive to full mechanization.

 The Barbados Agricultural Management Company (BAMC) manages and operates the sugar industry.
-It looks after the grinding of the canes, the refining of the sugar and the marketing and sale of the product.
+It looks after the grinding of the canes, the refining of the sugar, and the product’s marketing and sale.

-With Europe drastically reducing the price it is willing to pay for Barbados sugar (to safeguard it own beet sugar industry), the BAMC is well into a new strategy.
+With Europe drastically reducing the price it is willing to pay for Barbados sugar (to safeguard its own beet sugar industry), the BAMC is well into a new strategy.

-New specialty products have begun appearing on the retail market carrying the Barbadian sugar trade mark.
+New specialty products have begun appearing in the retail market, carrying the Barbadian sugar trademark.

-In the longer term the plan is to quit producing sugar for export at cheap prices to producing electricity for local use and for which there is an assured market at a good price and to producing molasses for the island’s growing rum export industry.
+The plan is to quit producing sugar for export at low prices to produce electricity for local use in the longer term.
+There is an assured market at a good price and producing molasses for the island’s growing rum export industry.

 Author: Brett Callaghan